openpsa/jsgrid/docs/content/configuration/options.md

 The purpose of this parameter is to define a different look and behavior for the sorting icons (up/down arrows) that appear in the column headers.
 This parameter is an array:

- - The first parameter determines if sorting icons should be visible on all the columns that have the sortable property set to true.
+ - The first parameter determines if sorting icons should be visible on all the columns that have the `sortable` property set to `true`.
   - `true` causes all icons in all sortable columns to be visible
   - `false` sets the icon to be visible only on the column on which that data has been last sorted.
  - The second parameter determines how icons should be placed